 There are other serious complications that can occur when proper oral hygiene is neglected.
 This dog had a seriously infected tooth that created a fistula (arrow) into its upper jaw.
 Food will go into the passage and end up in the nasal cavity, which is not a place where food belongs.
 This dog will have chronic infections because of this, which can even lead to life threatening pneumonia.

 The thickened valve can malfunction and leak blood backwards through one of the chambers of the heart, instead of forward like intended.
 This turbulence of blood as it flows through this leaky valve can often be heard as a heart murmur.
-The result of this back pressure is a buildup of fluid in the lungs (pulmonary edema) eventually.
+The potential result of this back pressure is congestive heart failure- a buildup of fluid in the lungs (pulmonary edema).
 Fluid in the lungs will cause your pet to start coughing and feel very ill- it is a serious sign that requires immediate veterinary care.

 In addition to heart (cardiac) problems, dental disease can affect the kidneys and the liver.
 These are both vital organs, and require a pet free from dental problems if they are to function properly.
 Some pets do not live a full life due to the chronic affect the bacteria has on their internal organs, leading to premature organ disease.